-- 1. Touch a loaded pad on the Main screen to display the Waveform Screen. - 2.
-Touch the name of the WAV file at the top of the screen to display the WAV File Management screen. - 3.
-Use the control knobs to scroll to the WAV file you want to work with.
-You may need to load directories to navigate to the file you want. - 4.
-Touch File to display the WAV File menu. - Touch Delete to delete the selected WAV file from the microSD card.
+- 4. Touch File to display the WAV File menu. - 5.
+Touch Delete to delete the selected WAV file from the microSD card.
 Touch Save As to save a copy of the WAV file with a different name.
 Touch Rename to change the name of the file on the microSD card. - 6.
-If you select Delete, bitbox will display a confirmation prompt.
-Touch OK to confirm, or touch anywhere else to cancel. - If you select Rename or Save As, bitbox displays the file naming keyboard.
+If you select Delete, bitbox mk2 will display a confirmation prompt.
+Touch OK to confirm, or touch anywhere else to cancel. - 7.
+If you select Rename or Save As, bitbox mk2 displays the file naming keyboard.
 Use the touchscreen to enter letters using the keyboard.
 Touch the <-- to delete the previous letter.
 Turn a knob to position the cursor.
-Touch Enter to save your changes. - 8.
-You can Load a different WAV file from here as well. - 9.
-Touch the back arrow <-- in the top left to exit the WAV Edit Screen.
+Touch Enter to save your changes. - You can Load a different WAV file from here as 8. well. - 9.
+Touch the back arrow <--- in the top left to exit the WAV Edit Screen.